The Atlantic Companion · Wild Atlantic Way · Cork

 James Fort

-The older, smaller, free-to-wander fort on the western side of the harbour, built after the Battle of Kinsale in 1602.
+The older, smaller, free-to-wander fort on the western side of the harbour.
+Work began in 1602 and it was completed in 1604.
 Drive across the bridge to Castlepark, follow the signs, climb up.
 You'll usually have it to yourself.

 Town